Canadian Geospace Monitoring

 When most people hear the words "weather forecast", they expect to hear something about clouds, rain, snow or winds.

 But now, Canadian scientists are working to provide another kind of forecast—a space weather forecast that will predict turbulent events in the highest reaches of the Earth's atmosphere where it meets a flood of electromagnetic radiation and electrically charged particles.

 The solar radiation and particles interact in complex ways with both the upper atmosphere and the Earth's magnetic field, causing a range of effects including the auroras and space storms that can damage satellites and spacecraft, disrupt communications around the world and overload power networks on the ground.

 In 1989, a space storm knocked out Hydro Quebec's electrical grid, causing a nine-hour blackout and multi-million-dollar losses.
 In 1994, two Canadian communications satellites, Anik E-1 and E-2, were disabled by space storms at a cost of hundreds of millions of dollars.
-Many other satellites have malfunctioned, interrupting media services and cell phone and GPS navigation systems.
+Many other satellites have malfunctioned, interrupting media services and cell phone and Global positioning system (GPS) navigation systems.